Information to help support you as a physician in the community in our region.

 In general, you can also minimize the spread of infection in your waiting room by spacing out appointments and maintaining a 2 metre distance between patients (please see Q&A below).

-I am a physician and a patient has presented to my worksite with flu-like symptoms and need to be tested for COVID-19.
+I am a physician working in the community.
 What personal protective equipment (PPE) should I be wearing?

-Inform the patient to call the BCCDC Coronavirus Hotline (1-833-707-2792) to receive their results and guidance regarding self-isolation if swab results are negative.
+- Inform the patient to call the BCCDC Coronavirus Hotline (1-833-707-2792), sign up for text results, or myehealth to receive their results and guidance regarding self-isolation if swab results are negative.
 Should the swab results be positive, Public Health provides follow-up.

 Where do I send patients to get tested?